Work Breakdown Structure WBS: Deliverables or a “To Do” List?

 It’s easy for a PM to think that a project’s WBS should detail everything; everyone should do on the project.
 PMs mistakenly think that will protect them from people forgetting or skipping an item because they are lazy, stupid or sloppy.
 The PM may also think it frees them from relying on the thinking or creativity of the team members.
 The team members can just put their heads down and follow the “To Do” list.
 The PM mistakenly thinks they have thought of everything for them.

-The WBS “To Do” List
+Work Breakdown Structure WBS: “To Do” List

 This “To Do” list approach may work for projects with one or two people but it falls apart when the project gets any bigger.
 The flaws come from a misunderstanding of: